kelviy/GenericApp/README.md

 The below commands are for running the application if the project has already been configured to run on the user’s Operating System.

 ## Running Array Application
-Running the `make` command when you’re in the directory of the project folder would compile the project and run the Array Application application.
+Running the `make` command when you’re in the directory of the project folder would compile the project and run the Array Application.

 ## Running Binary Search Application
 Run the command `make build` and then the command `make run_binary` to compile and then run the Binary Search Application.

 ## Accessing the Javadoc
-To access the javadocs related to the project go to the javadoc directory contained in the project.
+To access the javadocs related to the project go to the doc directory contained in the project.
 To view all classes open the html file: `allclasses-index.html`.

 # Additional Queries
 Please email: wxxkel001@myuct.ac.za if you have trouble running the application or any queries.